 The Virtual St Paul’s Cathedral Project enables us to experience worship and preaching at St Paul’s Cathedral as events that unfold over time and on particular occasions in London in the early seventeenth century.
-The post-Reformation Church of England placed corporate worship at the center of its religious identity.
-The worship practices of the gathered community provided the context for understanding Christian faith, developing religious identity, and practicing the vocabulary of belief.
+Such events underscore how the post-Reformation Church of England placed corporate worship at the center of its religious identity.
+The worship practices of the gathered community provided the context, and the vehicle, for understanding Christian faith, developing religious identity, and practicing the vocabulary of belief.

-The Book of Common Prayer provided the scripts for performing the rites of public corporate worship through which the nation, gathered in prayer, joined in unison in its address to God, found assurance in times of trial, and affirmation of the faith that its worshippers were “very members incorporate in the mystical body [of Christ] and heirs through hope of [God’s] everlasting kingdom” (BCP, Holy Communion, Post-Communion Prayer).
+Performance of the rites of public corporate worship, scripted by the Book of Common Prayer, enabled the nation, gathered in prayer, to join in unison in its address to God, find assurance in times of trial, and affirm through faith that its worshippers were “very members incorporate in the mystical body [of Christ] and heirs through hope of [God’s] everlasting kingdom” (BCP, Holy Communion, Post-Communion Prayer).

-The St Paul’s Cathedral Project enables us to explore how through use of the Prayer Book, the Bible was received into the public worship of Englishfolk through the public performance of lectionary readings, through public preaching from biblical texts, and public performance of biblically-derived Prayer Book liturgies.
+The St Paul’s Cathedral Project enables us to explore how — through use of the Prayer Book — the Bible was received and the parishioners’ relationships with God were negotiated through public worship, the public performances of lectionary readings, preaching from biblical texts, and performance of biblically-derived Prayer Book liturgies.
 Parishioners were no longer passive observers of rites performed by clergy, but were active participants in these rites.
-Hence, through the performance of relational events, Englishfolk were formed as post-Reformation Christians and developed their understanding of the faith through their practice, mostly leaving theological controversies to occupy the spare time and extra energies of the learned and the privileged.

 St Paul’s Cathedral, the Choir from Above, Rendered by Austin Corriher

 We locate our recreation of the rites of the Book of Common Prayer in the Choir of St Paul’s Cathedral in London in the 1620’s, during the tenure of John Donne as Dean of the Cathedral.
 Our interest in specific physical spaces is as deliberate as our interest in the rites of public worship because they define what people see when they gather, and how well they can hear, and what distractions they might encounter.
-Worship is always embodied worship, taking place in specific sites, with specific gatherings of people, and on specific occasions in the Church Year and in the individual and corporate lives of the clergy and their congregations.
+Worship scripted by the Book of Common Prayer is always embodied worship, taking place in specific sites, with specific gatherings of people, and on specific occasions in the Church Year and in the individual and corporate lives of the clergy and their congregations.

 To make it possible to understand the full experience of corporate public worship in the post-Reformation Church of England, the Cathedral Project recreates worship services from the Book of Common Prayer (1604) on two representative days in the Church of England’s liturgical calendar.
 The central event is a recreation of worship for Easter Sunday 1624, a festival occasion.
 The day begins with Sung Mattins, continues with the Great Litany and Holy Communion, including Bishop Lancelot Andrewes’ sermon for that day, then concludes with Evensong and the sermon John Donne, Dean of the Cathedral, preached at the cathedral on that day in 1624.